kaiwalyakoparkar/AudioBook/README.md

 # Pros

-Easy to use
+Easy to use.

-High accuracy in pronounciation
+High accuracy in pronounciation.

-All Languages
+All Languages.

 Suitable Time gap between words.

 # Cons

-It cannot read pdf(Portable Device Format)
+It cannot read pdf(Portable Device Format).

-It only reads txt File
+It only reads txt File.

-Audiobook is generated in wav format
+Audiobook is generated in wav format.